secretstartups/handbook/content/handbook/sales/field-operations/order-processing.md

 When you have reviewed [all opportunity requirements](/handbook/sales/field-operations/order-processing/) and have met all necessary booking requirements, please submit the opportunity for approval.

-1. **To submit the opportunity for approval and closure, the Sales Rep should set the opportunity stage to 6-Awaiting Signature and afterwards click on the “Submit for Approval” button on the opportunity level.**
+1. **To submit the opportunity for approval and closure, the Sales Rep should set the opportunity stage to 6-Awaiting Signature and afterwards click on the "Submit for Approval" button on the opportunity level.**
-    - The opportunity page will then display “edit” mode.
+    - The opportunity page will then display "edit" mode.
 Click Save.
 1. At this time, no further action is required from the Account Team.
 You will be notified by the Order Management team if further information is needed or if the opp is missing required information.

 **NOTE** - Orders will be processed as long as the Quote Start Date is within 15 calendar days from date of submission.
 If the Quote Start Date is more than 15 days out, Order Management will approve and update the close date to the earliest date that the opportunity can be booked.
 Only on or after that date will the Billing team review the opportunity for final booking.
 For more information, review the [Bookings Policy](/handbook/sales/field-operations/order-processing/#bookings-policy).